O2eg/db_converter/README.md

 * `--db-name` - name of directory located in `packets`

-* `--packet-name` - the name of one database, a list of databases separated by commas, or `ALL` to automatically substitute all databases listed in `db_converter.conf`
+* `--packet-name` - a name of one database or a list of databases separated by commas, or `ALL` to automatically substitute all databases listed in `db_converter.conf`